 Curriculum for Excellence aims to achieve a transformation in education in Scotland by providing a coherent, more flexible and enriched curriculum from 3 to 18.
 At Bridge of Don Academy, we have spent a considerable amount of time planning for the implementation of the new curriculum, starting with S1 in 2010.
-More details about Curriculum for Excellence can be found at the Learning Scotland website.
+More details about Curriculum for Excellence can be found at the Education Scotland website.

-S1 pupils in 2013-2014 will follow courses within the following subject areas:
+Pupils in 2013-2014 will follow courses within the following subject areas:

 - English

 - Mathematics

 - French

 - History

 - Geography

 - Modern Studies

 - Information Technology

 - Science

 - Physical Education

 - Religious, Moral and Philosophical Studies

 - Music

-- Drama
+- Drama as part of English

 - Home Economics

 - Art and Design

 - Design and Technology

 - Personal and Social Education.

-Please note that German is not taught until S3 at Bridge of Don Academy.
 All our associated primary schools teach French.
-S1 Pupils will be expected to study

-French in S1 and S2 and continue with languages into S3.
+Pupils will be expected to study French in S1 and S2 and continue with languages into S3.
 Other languages will be offered to pupils for study from S3 to S6.